GiottoVerducci/rulebook2024/content.md

 - **Effect:** If the action is successful, the acting vampire moves from the torpor region to the ready region.
 If this action is blocked, there is no combat (vampires in torpor cannot enter combat).
-Instead, if the blocker is a vampire, they get the opportunity to diablerise the acting vampire (see [**Diablerie**](https://www.vekn.net/rulebook#diablerie)).
+Instead, if the blocker is a vampire, they get the opportunity to diablerize the acting vampire (see [**Diablerie**](https://www.vekn.net/rulebook#diablerie)).
 If they choose not to, or if they are an ally, then the action simply fails (the acting vampire remains in torpor, and no cost is paid).
 A